How would you describe the company culture and work environment?

-Ofwat is a very people-focused organisation.
-Our people are embedded in everything we do.
-Ofwat is forward thinking and ambitious for the size of the organisation and the sector we work in.
-Ofwat is a creative and learning focussed organisation which ensures innovation and new ways of working.
+At Ofwat, people are central to everything we do.
+We are forward thinking and ambitious for the size of the organisation and the sector we work in.
+Ofwat is a creative, learning focussed organisation which ensures innovation and new ways of working.

 What are the challenges to working at Ofwat (if there are any)?

 It’s a reasonably complicated sector so there can be a steep learning curve when getting to grips with the sector and our regulatory approach – but you get great support along the way.
-As an organisation, Ofwat is a relatively small organisation but very ambitious and committed to its mission so it can be challenging and hard work at times.
+Ofwat is very ambitious and committed to its mission so it can be challenging and hard work at times.
 Ofwat people are very giving of their time and will therefore be on hand to support you and encourage you to learn quickly.

 What challenges does Ofwat face?

 There are big challenges and exciting opportunities in the water industry and big change is needed if we are to have affordable, environmentally sustainable, and reliable water services into the future.
-The biggest threat is from a growing population that is using more and more water, as well as extreme weather from climate change and this all means that we could run out of water, or through pollution and over abstraction, damage our precious rivers and coastal eco-systems to the point of no return.
 Addressing these challenges while keeping service levels high and water good value is mission critical to the well-being of society.
 Ofwat is central to this important agenda.
-As the regulator we drive the performance and behaviour of water companies but that is not all, increasingly we use our expertise to influence government policy and we join forces with the Environment Agency, consumer bodies and others to help achieve our goals.
+As the regulator we drive the performance and behaviour of water companies.
+Increasingly we use our expertise to influence government policy and we join forces with the Environment Agency, consumer bodies and others to help achieve our goals.
 We have a clear strategy for getting the industry to do the very best that it can for customers and the environment now and into the future and we are on track to achieve our goals.
 Ofwat is a great place to work if you want to make a difference and help address some of society’s biggest challenges.

 What is being done currently by policy to encourage transformative change and innovation in water companies?